 CoinSmart Crypto Exchange

-CoinSmart is another great Canadian crypto exchange offering trading Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Ripple, EOS, Stellar, Tether, and Cardano.
+CoinSmart is another great Canadian crypto exchange offering trading BTC, ETH, LTC, USDC, BCH, EOS, XLM, ADA, DOGE, DOT, SHIBA, LINK, UNI, SOL, AVAX, and MATIC.
 It offers a proprietary system called SmartTrade for less experienced crypto users which offers an easier way to get and trade coins without complex transactions.

 NDAX Crypto Exchange

-NADX is the most advanced platform among all Canadian Crypto exchanges.
+NADX is the one of the most advanced platforms among all Canadian crypto exchanges.
 It offers regular market orders, stop-limit orders, trailing orders, and other kind of orders like fill and kill orders.
-NDAX receiving and deposit is free.
-However, it charges $25 for bank draft or wire transfer.
+NDAX fiat and cryptocurrency deposits are free.
+However, it charges $4.99 for withdrawal fiat bank drafts or wire transfers.

 Newton Crypto Exchange